cloud-gov/cg-site/_docs/ops/contingency-plan.md

 ### GitHub

 If GitHub becomes unavailable, the live cloud.gov will continue to operate in its current state.
 The disruption would only impact the team's ability to update cloud.gov.

+Note: The cloud.gov team members have local copies of the repositories `internal-docs`, `cg-site`, and many others for reference during a major outage.

 #### Disruption lasting less than 7 days